agilie/AGLocationDispatcher/README.md

 Example:

-LDRouteDispatch *routeDisptch = [LDRouteDispatch initWithUpdatingInterval:kDefaultLocationTimeIntervalUpdateOneMinute andDesiredAccuracy:kLDHorizontalAccuracyThresholdBlock]
+AGRouteDispatch *routeDisptch = [AGRouteDispatch initWithUpdatingInterval:kDefaultLocationTimeIntervalUpdateOneMinute andDesiredAccuracy:kAGHorizontalAccuracyThresholdBlock]

 At viewcontroller's module, you can use this methods with blocks:

 - (void)startUpdatingLocationWithBlock: errorBlock:
 - (void)startUpdatingLocationAndSpeedWithBlock: errorBlock:

-or implement this LDLocationServiceDelegate methods:
+or implement this AGLocationServiceDelegate methods:

 - (void)didUpdateUserLocation:
 - (void)didUpdateUserLocation: speed:
 - (void)didChangeUserAuthorizationStatus:
 - (void)didFailWithError:

-Add your controller's instance to LDLocationDispatch or LDRouteDispatch delegates
+Add your controller's instance to AGLocationDispatch or AGRouteDispatch delegates

 [self.routeDispatch addDelegate:self]